School Avoidance

 • To re-establish regular attendance at school, open communication between the child, parents, and school personnel is recommended.

-School avoidance occurs in about 5% of all school-aged children and affects girls and boys equally.
+School avoidance occurs in about 1 to 15% of all school-aged children and affects girls and boys equally.
 It usually occurs between age 5 and age 11.

-Sensitive children may overreact with fear to a teacher’s strictness or rebukes.
-Younger children tend to fake illness or make other excuses to avoid school.
+Sensitive children may overreact out of fear to a teacher’s strictness or rebukes.
+Children may fake illness or make other excuses to avoid school.
+Children with special education needs may develop school avoidance after changes in staff or curriculum.

 Children may complain of a stomachache, nausea, or other symptoms that justify staying home.
 Some children directly refuse to go to school.
-Alternatively, children may go to school without difficulty but become anxious or develop various symptoms during the school day, often going regularly to the nurse’s office.
-This behavior is unlike that of adolescents, who may decide not to attend school (called truancy or "playing hooky”—see School Problems in Adolescents School Problems in Adolescents School constitutes a large part of an adolescent’s existence.
-Difficulties in almost any area of life often manifest as school problems.
-Particular school problems include Fear of going to school... read more ).
-Children who are frequently truant from school often have a conduct disorder Conduct Disorder A conduct disorder involves a repetitive pattern of behavior that violates the basic rights of others.
-Children with a conduct disorder are selfish and insensitive to the feelings of others... read more .
+Alternatively, children and adolescents may go to school without difficulty but become anxious or develop various symptoms during the school day, often going regularly to the nurse’s office.
+Unlike younger children, adolescents may leave their home but decide not to attend school (called truancy or "playing hooky”).

-In children who do not have a serious psychologic disorder, school avoidance tends to result from
+In children who do not have a serious psychological disorder, school avoidance tends to result from

 • Poor academic performance